recloudstream/csdocs/devs/using-plugin-template.md

 ---

 # Using the template
-The easiest way to start developing is to use our [plugin-template](https://github.com/recloudstream/plugin-template) as it sets up the build environment automatically.
+The easiest way to start developing is to use our [plugin-template](https://codeberg.org/cloudstream/plugin-template) as it sets up the build environment automatically.

+To get started:

-1) <a href="https://github.com/recloudstream/plugin-template/generate" target="_blank">Use our plugin template</a>
+1) <a href="https://codeberg.org/cloudstream/plugin-template" target="_blank">Copy the plugin template page URL</a>

-2) Select `Include all branches`
+2) Import into GitHub using the <a href="https://github.com/new/import" target="_blank">"Import a Repository"</a> Feature

 3) Check if GitHub actions are enabled, by going to: `Settings > Actions > General > Allow all actions and reusable workflows`